coinpal-io/plug_wordpress/README.md

 You will see the test orders marked as “Paid”.

-Verify the coins are in your chosen Coinpal Wallet (these are the addresses you input during Step #1).
+Check whether coins are settled to the CoinPal wallet.

 You may also use a Block Explorer to verify if the transaction was processed.